 ARINC 664 – Avionics Full-Duplex Switched Ethernet Network

-Since the target for the Distributed Radio architecture are new aircraft platforms could use ARINC 664 Part 7 as the data network used for intra-avionics communications.
+Since the target for the Distributed Radio architecture are new aircraft types, the general purpose computing platforms could use ARINC 664 Part 7 as the data network used for intra-avionics communications.
 Therefore, Remote Radio Units could use the ARINC 664 interface standard.
 The details of the ARINC 664 data network are documented in ARINC Specification 664: Aircraft Data Network, Part 7, Avionics Full-Duplex Switched Ethernet Network.
+The use of ARINC 664 Part 7, current version, or future evolution of that standard, needs to be considered.

-Alternatively, audio data flows, the use of a Time Sensitive Network (TSN) could be considered.
+Alternatively, to support high bandwidth needs, including audio data flows, the use of a Time Sensitive Network (TSN) could be considered.

 The treatment of digital audio is discussed in Section 3.8 of this document.